Voteshield/reggie/README.md

 ## Voter History

 Many states keep voter history in their voter file, often kept in a separate file at the county level.
 Reggie will combine each of these files, and group the history by turning the collection of voter history into a column in the voter registration file called all_history.
-This will either be kept in an array of vote slugs, or a collection of indicies that correspond to elections held in the returned metadata.

-### Voter Slug Example

-{"STATE-GENERAL ELECTION 11/06/2007","GENERAL ELECTION 11/04/2008","STATE GENERAL 2010 11/02/2010"}

-This represents the voter history for a single voter in New Jersey who voted in a state general election in 2007, voted in the general in 2008, and also in the general in 2010.

-### Voter Metadata

-The metadata returned by veggie is in a state specific json format depending on what information the state provides in the voter file.
-These data contain the election date, number of votes in the election An example is:

-{\"03/15/2016_GEN\": {\"index\": 0, \"count\": 2729, \"date\": \"03/15/2016\"}

-In some states, the all_history column is an array of integers or there is a column called sparse history.
-These correspond to the index in the metadata (this is done to save storage space in our internal database and to compute interesting election level features).
+The specifics of how this should be done can be [here](https://github.com/Voteshield/reggie/wiki/UVFF-and-State-Onboarding)

 ## Expected File Format by State

 Reggie automatically decompresses all of the files in the provided file, and expects voter files in the format that the individual states use.
-A small sample of some state's expected format is below.
+A small sample of some state's expected input format is below.

 #### Arizona